How John Daly Once ‘Freaked Out’ a 13-Year-Old Tiger Woods

 “He said, ‘If I had your talent I’d be doing the same thing you’re doing. ’I’m looking at him thinking ‘you’re crazy, man.’”John Daly

 That’s pretty high praise coming from a guy like Tiger Woods.
 But it’s true.
 John Daly might have had more natural ability than anyone on the PGA Tour in his prime.
-He was just never able to consistently harness it.
-Perhaps that’s why he had five PGA Tour wins as opposed to Tiger Woods’ 82.
+He was just never able to harness it consistently.
+Perhaps that’s why he had five PGA Tour wins as opposed to Tiger’s 82.
 The two actually did meet in a playoff in 2005 to decide a World Golf Championship event.

 The two once battled in a playoff